hb-gatsby/gatsby-starter-lumen/content/posts/2020-03-06-fleek-co-helloworld-html.md

 ![](./media/image 9.png)

-In this example, there is no `Build command` nor `Public directory`
+If you're using the Hello World example, there is no framework selected and the build settings are empty for this deployment.

-Deploy Site
+Deploy the Site!

 ![](./media/image 10.png)